mads-hartmann/scala.tmbundle/README.markdown

 About
 -----

+**If you're on a slightly older system Dan Oxlade is currently maintaining a 32bit compatible version of the bundle.
+Get it from his fork [here](http://github.com/oxlade39/scala.tmbundle "here")**

 I wasn't happy with the official [TextMate](http://macromates.com/) bundle so I started my own bundle.
 It has since been hugely improved by [Paul Phillips](http://github.com/paulp) and is now vastly better than the original one.
 It still needs some work but it is very usable (I use it for all my Scala development)

 Installation